calabash/calabash-ios/README.md

 ### Prerequisites

+You need to have Ruby installed.
+This is default on MacOSX.
+Verify by running `ruby -v` in a terminal.

-You need to have Ruby 1.9.2+ installed, and a recent RubyGems installation.
+Ruby 1.8.7 is the default on MacOSX.
+You should be able to get started using this version of Ruby, though Ruby 1.9.2+ and a recent RubyGems installation is recommended.
 I use rbenv to manage my Ruby installations.

 For rbenv, see: